 This helps to relax your team and eradicate some of the serious, stifling nature of the meeting.
 Not only that, but it gives you, the facilitator, a chance to gauge the general engagement levels before the juicy brain work starts.

-You can easily make this kind of virtual meeting ice breaker via the image choice slide type on AhaSlides.
+You can easily make these kind of Zoom meeting fun icebreaker games via the image choice slide-type on AhaSlides.
 Simply fill out 3 – 10 image options, either by uploading them from your computer or choosing from the integrated image and GIF libraries.
-In the settings, untick the box labelled ‘this question has correct answer(s)’ and you’re good to go.
+In the settings, untick the box labelled ‘this question has the correct answer(s)’ and you’re good to go.

-There’s another way to inject humour and get some useful information from your participants – asking what they’re going to do to engage in the meeting.
+There’s a great way to inject a bit of humour and get some useful information from your participants – asking what they’re going to do to engage in the meeting.

 This question is open-ended, so it gives participants a chance to write whatever they want.
 Answers can be funny, practical or just plain weird, but they all allow new co-workers to get to know each other better.

 If freshman nerves are still running high at your company, you can opt to make this question anonymous.
 That means that your team have free range on writing whatever they want, without the fear of judgement for their input.